decentraland/eth-connect/report/eth-connect.api.md

   squareRoot(): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static sum(...n: BigNumber.Value[]): BigNumber;

   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
   // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. times(n: BigNumber.Value, base?: number): BigNumber;